Ninad262002/Git-Notes/README.md

     1. Git pauses your feature commits
     2. Updates your branch with main
     3. Re-applies your commits one by one.

+:star: Interactive rebase

+Interactive rebase lets you edit and clean up your commits before merging a branch.
+If your feature branch has many small or messy commits, you can combine (squash) related commits into one clear commit.
+This keeps the project history clean, readable, and meaningful.

+How to start Interactive rebase

+    git rebase -i HEAD~4
+When you execute this command, Git displays a list of the selected commits along with the default command (usually "pick") and a set of instructions.
+The output may look like this:

+      pick fb9f191 Added second story
+      pick aaba5e7 Changes to second story
+      pick 8ad5d7b Oops more changes to second story pick 6a6f68b More changes to second story
+      # Rebase dc9ad3c..6a6f68b onto 6a6f68b (4 commands)
+      #
+      # Commands:
+      # p, pick <commit> = use commit
+      # r, reword <commit> = use commit, but edit the commit message
+      # e, edit <commit> = use commit, but stop for amending
+      # s, squash <commit> = use commit, but meld into previous commit
+      # f, fixup <commit> = like "squash", but discard this commit's log message
+      # x, exec <command> = execute command (the rest of the line) using shell
+      # b, break = stop here (continue rebase later with 'git rebase --continue')
+      # d, drop <commit> = remove commit
+      # l, label <label> = label current HEAD with a name
+      # r, reset <label> = reset HEAD to a label
+      # m, merge [-C <commit> | -c <commit> | <label> [# <oneline>]]
+      #   : <message> (or the oneline, if no original merge commit was
+      #     specified).
+Use <commit> to reword the commit message.
+During interactive rebase, change pick to squash for the commits you want to combine.
+Save and exit, and Git will merge those commits into one single commit with all their changes.

 :star: Cherry-Picking
 Cherry-pick Take one specific commit from another branch and apply it to your current branch.